 Class check-in will begin at 7:45am, with instruction beginning promptly at 8:00am and adjourning around 4:30pm.
 Lunch will be provided along with a morning and afternoon break.

 5. Temporary Traffic Control Devices

 The registration fee for the workshop is $195.00 per person.
 All South Carolina city, county, or state employees receive a LTAP scholarship registration fee of $95.00.
 The fee includes course materials, break refreshments, and lunch.

 This course has a maximum of 35 students, and will be capped at this number.
 Advanced registration is encouraged so that an accurate estimate of the number of workshop participants can be obtained.
 Workshops with low advanced registration will be subject to cancellation.

 This course is best suited for county, city, and utility personnel who are responsible for establishing traffic controls through short-term utility and maintenance work areas.

-As of March 2020 The Transportation Technology Transfer Service Payment no longer accepts check payments.
-Credit card is the preferred payment method.
+UPDATED 2/15/23 – The Transportation Technology Transfer Service now accepts Electronic Check (ACH) payments in addition to credit card payments.
+While credit card payments are still the preferred payment method, you now have the Electronic Check (ACH) option.
 Your payment must be received within 5 business days of your registration.
 If your registration payment is not received by then, you will not be guaranteed registration for the conference.